-National Park looks to turn invasive green crab into biodegradable plastic | CBC News
+How an invasive green crab at a N.S. national park could be made into biodegradable plastic | CBC News

 The key to creating biodegradable plastic from green crabs lies in chitin, one of the main components in crustacean and insect shells.

-Moores, an associate professor in the McGill's chemistry department, crushes the shells to get to the chitin.
+Moores, an associate professor in McGill's chemistry department, crushes the shells to get to the chitin.
 She then uses a special method she's developed to transform the polymer into a material that will withstand water.

 "So now you can make a cup out of it that will hold the water because the cup itself is not going to be dissolved by the water," she said.

-Right now, the plastic material that's created is hard like glass, but Moores said her team is hoping to find a way to make it bendable so it could be formed into disposable cutlery and other single-use plastics.
+Right now, the plastic material that's created is hard like glass, but Moores said her team is hoping to find a way to make it bendable so it could be formed into disposable cutlery and other single-use items.

 How many crabs are needed?

-The first batch of crabs will go to Moore's lab in Montreal this spring, but then the work is moving to Nova Scotia where production of the biodegradable plastics will ramp up.
+The first batch of crabs will go to Moores' lab in Montreal this spring, but then the work is moving to Nova Scotia where production of the biodegradable plastics will ramp up.

 Moores, who visited Nova Scotia last summer, said it's unclear exactly how many crabs would be needed for each cup, but estimated that could mean hundreds of crabs for many kilograms of biodegradable plastic.

-She's currently looking for a full-time researcher to help with the work.
+She's currently looking for a full-time researcher to help with the work after receiving funding through the Marine Environmental Observation Prediction and Response Network's Fathom Fund and Seeds of Change at McGill University.

 Eelgrass making a comeback

-Beaulieu said Parks Canada will never be able to eradicate green crabs at Keji Seaside, but they've been able to control the population so native species like the eelgrass can begin to adapt to the intruder.
+Beaulieu said Parks Canada will never be able to eradicate green crabs at Kejimkujik Seaside, but they've been able to control the population so native species like the eelgrass can begin to adapt to the intruder.

 She said green crabs had decimated all but two per cent of the eelgrass that was at the park in 1987, but that thanks to conservation efforts, about 34 per cent has been recovered.